Global BMW 3 Series Electric (2026) will use the Neue Klasse platform [Update]

 Multi-material approach

 To keep the weight of the 3 Series Electric’s bodyshell in check, BMW Group could rely on its multi-material formula.
-A combination of aluminum, steel, and carbon-fiber-reinforced plastic could be used when designing it, to reduce the car’s energy consumption.
+By incorporating aluminum, steel, and carbon-fiber-reinforced plastic in its design, the car’s energy consumption could be significantly reduced.

 Interior